wrapperup/creme/README.md

 be used with front-end frameworks like Dioxus and Leptos.
 Creme exists in two parts:

-* Tower middleware.
-This handles serving your assets in both dev mode and release mode.

 * Build-time bundler.
 Creme will bundle your assets when building for release.
 It provides a handy `asset!()` macro to reference your assets and ensures they exist at compile time.

+* Tower middleware (TODO).
+This handles serving your assets in both dev mode and release mode, and will support embedding assets into the binary.
+(Currently, you can simply use `ServeDir` from `tower-http`, which gets the job done.
+Creme sets a few environment variables to make it easy to configure.)

 ## Features
 * 🔥 Fast Dev-Mode Iteration